Foods to avoid to lose weight!

 These can have unhealthy ingredients and elevated amounts of trans fats and sodium.

-Trans fats are mainly used to help extend shelf life, however, the FDA is removing artificial trans fats as it is an unhealthy ingredient and it is advised to avoid trans fats because they don’t have nutritional benefits.
+Trans fats are mainly used to help extend shelf life, however, the FDA is removing artificial trans fats as it is an unhealthy ingredients and it is advised to avoid trans fats because they don’t have nutritional benefits.

 Trans fats can alter your lipid panel, by increasing your bad and lowering your good cholesterol levels.